git-masi/whitebox-code-challenge/README.md

 ## Run the code

-To run the code simply run `npm start` in your terminal
+Be sure to install all the dependencies by running `npm i`.
+Then to create the excel spreadsheet simply run `npm start`.

 **IMPORTANT NOTE:** The code creates an output.xlsx file in the project directory.
 If one already exists it will be deleted before a new one is created.